 XYLITOL.
-A sugar alcohol, used as a humectant and flavoring agent (sweetener).
-Currently a very trendy substance, as it appears that Xylitol benefits dental health by reducing cavities and by inducing enamel remineralization.
+Xylitol is s sugar alcohol used as a humectant and flavoring agent (sweetener).
+Currently a very trendy substance, it appears that Xylitol benefits dental health by reducing cavities and by inducing enamel remineralization.

-It is found in birch sap and in low concentrations in the fibers of many fruits and vegetables; it can be industrially produced either from hardwood or corncob, but is commercially produced mainly from corncobs.
-Most (89%) of the corn grown in the U.S. is GMO so it is likely that most Xylitol is derived from a GMO crop.
+Xylitol is found in birch sap and, in low concentrations, in the fibers of many fruits and vegetables; it can be industrially produced either from hardwood or corncobs, but is commercially produced mainly from corncobs.
+Most (89%) of the corn grown in the U.S. is GMO, so it is likely that most Xylitol is derived from a GMO crop.
 Look on the label or contact the manufacturer to inquire about the source of xylitol.

 SORBITOL.
-A sugar alcohol, used as a humectant and sweetener.
+A sugar alcohol, sorbitol is used as a humectant and sweetener.
 It is the sweet constituent of many berries and fruits, and was first isolated from the European Rowan in 1872.
 Sorbitol is commercially produced today from starch by enzymatic hydrolysis and catalytic hydrogenation.
-Starch from grain or root crops, as well as purified starch of any origin (corn, wheat, potato, or cassava) can be used to produce sorbitol.
-Thus, if cornstarch is used, it is likely that sorbitol could be derived form a GMO crop.
+Starch from grain or root crops, as well as purified starch of any origin (i.e., corn, wheat, potato, or cassava) can be used to produce sorbitol.
+If cornstarch is used, it is likely that sorbitol could be derived form a GMO crop.